Tips for buying in a rising market

 - follow up by attending the auctions of as many these properties as you can

 - determine the level of interest by seeing how many bidders there are.
-Look for buyers that are both actively bidding and also for those who have registered but have been inactive and haven’t raised their hand (you can look for bidders cards in the hands of the crowd).
+Look for buyers that are both actively bidding and also for those who have registered but have been inactive and haven’t raised their hand (you can look for bidders cards in the hands or pockets of the crowd).
 Take note of how intense the bidding is and the eventual sale price.
 Compare this to the agents price guide.
-Getting comfortable with the auction process will also help you feel less scared and more comfortable when it comes to having to bid yourself at auction
+Getting comfortable with the auction process will also help you feel less scared and more comfortable when it comes to having to bid at auction

 - subscribe to realestate.com.au and domain.com.au to receive the weekly auction results and call agents for the results that aren’t published.
 Also don’t forget to look at the “sold” tabs on these real estate portals.
 There is a wealth of information there.